ucan-wg/delegation/README.md

 ## 5.1 Time Bounds

 A UCAN's time bounds MUST NOT be considered valid if the current system time is before the `nbf` field or after the `exp` field.
 This is called the "validity period."
 Proofs in a chain MAY have different validity periods, but MUST all be valid at execution-time.
-This has the effect of making a delegtaion chain valid between the latest `nbf` and earliest `exp`.
+This has the effect of making a delegation chain valid between the latest `nbf` and earliest `exp`.

 ``` js
 // Pseudocode